hey-ashwin/ANTELLAY_SPACE-Mission-Intelligence-Prototype/README.md

   operator action; composite conditions suppress their component recommendations so the operator sees one coherent action.

-Full rationale, architecture diagram, results, assumptions, and the AI/space extension discussion are in `ANTELLAY_Technical_Report.pdf`.

 ## Known limitations

 - Thresholds and the injected fault magnitude are hand-picked synthetic values, not calibrated to a real spacecraft bus.
-- In the current dataset, the battery channel's **absolute** WARNING threshold (70%) is never crossed (it ends around 81%) — the scenario is demonstrated mainly through the trend check and the predictive forecast.
-  If you want the absolute-threshold battery scenario to fire as well, either lower `THRESHOLDS["battery"]["warning"]` in `src/anomaly_detection.py` or increase the discharge rate injected in `src/data_generator.py`.
 - The trend detector uses a simple rolling-average difference, which is sensitive to noise and to non-monotonic signals; a regression-based slope would be more robust.
 - The battery forecast assumes a constant discharge rate and will be inaccurate if real degradation is nonlinear.

-## Screenshots

-Add dashboard screenshots here before submission (not included in this generated draft) — e.g. the Mission Status banner, an active-anomaly view, and the battery prediction chart.